Lotus in the Sun

 The plant will grow just in a bowl of water for several weeks.
 There's enough energy in the seed for it to develop roots and put up around 4 lilypads.

 This is what it looked like in March earlier this year.
 It was still too cold for the plants to start coming up.
+Although i could get them to start growing, they would turn brown and soon die.

 Early this spring, on the way to the CE plant i got off I-75 at exit 11.
 There's another power plant on Lake Erie where the lotus plant grows right near the road.
+You can see last years stems in the water.

 I already commented on what i thought about the lotus being protected here in Michigan.
 In Missouri, Rhode Island and other states it's a nuisance species, you can get fined for planting it.
 Here in Michigan it's protected, you get fined for taking it out.
 That's dumb.

 Anyway, i found it very difficult to grow them inside during the winter.
 But since it warmed up and i moved the buckets outside they are doing way better.
 Outside now there is high humidity and high heat, the two things i was having problems with inside.
+I'll know by the end of summer how well they grew.

 No comments: